 The Department of Justice Crime Information Bureau (CIB) is the agency in charge of background checks for the state.
-They allow the general public to access criminal records and background checks through their Online Record Check System (WORCS).
+They allow the general public to access criminal records through their Online Record Check System (WORCS).
 Most requests are processed through a name search, but they also maintain fingerprint records.
 Each name search costs $7 per record.
 If the system cannot find a match, the user will receive a “No Record Found” message.
 Frequent users can set up an account so they can purchase multiple reports at once.
 On their website, they have a warning to employers on how to use background checks when hiring.
 They also include information to applicants on how to challenge a background report or anything contained in it that is incorrect.

 A Wisconsin background check will be detailed with personal information like name, address, aliases, gender, race, height, weight, age, date of birth and other details.
 Then the report will include all arrests, charges, prosecutions, court findings, sentences, incarcerations, parole, probation and any details related to criminal convictions and holdings.
 These items are compiled from law enforcement agencies, the court system and the department of corrections.

 The purposes for a background check in WI are for employment, tenant screening, licensing, certifications, insurance, credit, and financial interests and security clearances.